 clairo finds her voice

-Claire Cottrill was sitting in the passenger seat, driving around Los Angeles one night, when she realised she was crushing hard on the girl next to her.
-It was a sweet moment full of magnetism, and all the while she was wondering if the feeling was mutual.
+Claire Cottrill was sitting in the passenger seat, driving around Los Angeles one night, when she realized she was crushing hard on the girl next to her.
+It was a sweet moment full of magnetism and all the while she was wondering if the feeling was mutual.
 At the same time, making the first move seemed like too big of a risk.
-This nervous feeling is something that Claire, better known as Clairo, is all too familiar with, having just come out in the last year, and she’s preserved this tender memory in her new song Bags.
+This nervous feeling is something that Cottrill, better known as Clairo, is all too familiar with, having just come out in the last year, and she’s preserved this tender memory in her new song “Bags.”
 “Can you see me?
 I’m waiting for the right time/ I can’t read you, but if you want the pleasure’s all mine,” she sings.
 “Can you see me using everything to hold back?/ I guess this could be worse/ walking out the door with your bags.”
-Not only is this song the first single off of Clairo's debut album, Immunity, out 2 August, but it marks the first time the 20-year-old songwriter has opened up about her sexuality in her music.
+Not only is this song the first single off of Clairo's debut album Immunity, out August 2, but it marks the first time the 20-year-old songwriter has opened up about her sexuality in her music.

 Immunity is Clairo’s most personal album yet and just might be her best kept secret that she’s waited months to share.
 “The whole record is really just things I never thought I would tell anyone,” she admits.
 “I was given a platform and even if I’m still figuring my sexuality out, I need to be open and I need to let the world know that whatever they’re feeling, in their small town, lots of other people are also feeling.”